Please note that the audio version of this blog post is available on our podcast Light on Yoga and Meditation.

 Start using Yoga Nidra to experience profound relaxation, recuperation, and healing benefits.

 Gain deeper rest and rejuvenation from Yoga Nidra than from sleep.

 In today’s frantic, high-tech world, many people find that their sleep is not completely restful.
 They are unable to resolve tensions, or they are unaware of how much tension they are holding and carry it into their sleep.
 Over time, stress and tension travel deep into the body-mind and plant the seeds of physical and psychological illness.

-Disturbed sleep, sleep deprivation and sleep disorders such as insomnia have reached epidemic proportions in recent years.
-Chronic sleep deprivation has been shown to greatly increase the risk of chronic degenerative illnesses, such as heart disease, diabetes, depression, and obesity, while increasing the chance of premature death.
+Disturbed sleep, sleep deprivation, and sleep disorders such as insomnia have reached epidemic proportions in recent years.
+Chronic sleep deprivation has been shown to greatly increase the risk of chronic degenerative illnesses, such as heart disease, diabetes, depression, cancer, and obesity, while increasing the chance of premature death.
 (See the research article on heart disease at the end of this page for more details).

 The statistics are dramatic:

 - More than 30% of the population suffers from insomnia.